rvegarodz/holbertonschool-low_level_programming/makefiles/README.md

-# Files created to Make Project
+# Files created to Makefiles Project

 - File 0 - Makefile that compile file as school
 - File 1 - Makefile that compile file